EBISPOT/grebi/README.md

 ## Outputs

-The resulting databases can be downloaded from https://ftp.ebi.ac.uk/pub/databases/spot/kg/ebi/
+The resulting transient databases can be downloaded from https://ftp.ebi.ac.uk/pub/databases/spot/kg/ebi/

 | Name | Description | # Nodes | # Edges | Neo4j DB size
 | ---------- | ------ | --- | --- | --- |
 | `ebi_monarch_xspecies` | All datasources with cross-species phenotype matches merged | ~130m | ~850m | ~900 GB |
 | `ebi_monarch` | All datasources with cross-species phenotype matches separated | | | |
 | `impc_x_gwas` | Limited to data from IMPC, GWAS Catalog, and related ontologies and mappings | |  |  |

+Note that the purpose of this pipeline is not to supply another knowledge graph, but to facilitate querying and analysis across existing ones.
+Consequently the above databases should be considered temporary and are subject to be removed and/or replaced with new ones without warning.

 ## Mapping sets used